 OMID centers take the best teachers and psychologists in Tehran to provide therapy and education for over 200 girls at any one time.
 Our unique holistic approach helps the young girls achieve self-awareness, self-determination and self-sufficiency.
 We value and nurture the voices, hearts, and minds of these underprivileged and vulnerable young women and help them transform their lives.

-Close to 200 young women are enrolled in the three-year OMID program.
-In these two centers.
-Some girls live at the center, while others go home every evening.
+Close to 200 young women are enrolled in the three-year OMID program during the day time.
+After classes they return home.
+For those who have run away from abusive families or been abandoned, home is the OMID shelter, a local authority home or by themseves.
+The others live with their families.
 During their time at OMID, the girls attend educational and vocational training classes and workshops including IT, English language, Graphic Arts, Accounting, Tourism, Creative writing, Gender empowerment, Human and individual rights, Marriage and family, and Financial planning.

 Who we help: